saguijs/sagui/README.md

 And latter, as we are using [RequireJS](http://requirejs.org), we must tell the application how to load jQuery.

-Under the `config` folder there is another file called `require_config.js`.
+Under the `app/config` folder there is a file called `require_config.js`.
 It is used to define [RequireJS configuration parameters](http://requirejs.org/docs/api.html#config).

 Although it is a little different from a vanilla RequireJS configuration file, its complexity is to allow its load in the most diverse scenarios: like during a test execution by the [Karma Runner](http://karma-runner.github.io), during build time and during application execution in the browser.